rickithadi/bigduckmusic.com/src/pages/features/2021-04-03-weekly-picks-3rd-april-2021.md

 \-

 To be completely honest, at the first listen I was not impressed.
 Fortunately, over time upon multiple plays while doing housework, I found myself instinctively bobbing my head.
 This might be KAZZMIR's best release so far – its stylings remind me of 80s rock staple Jane's Addiction, while the bassline reminds me of Jane's Addiction's fellow 80s contemporaries, Talk Talk.
-To me, it is a perfect blend of both, and could possibly be my favoUrite parts of the song.
+To me, it is a perfect blend of both, and could possibly be my favourite parts of the song.

 In line with the prior singles, the vocals for *When It's Done* sound great and is mixed well.
 The reverb is applied just nicely to bring out the singer's vocal stylings while maintaining their grit.
 However, I can't help but think that it could use just a smidgen less of the dry signal.
 Normally, I would advocate for harmonies in vocal tracks – but I feel the lack of it works for this song.
 That being said, I would have loved it if it was perhaps doubled on the chorus – it is quite verbose.